cylc/cylc-doc/src/user-guide/running-suites.rst

 extend out past a future trigger (see :ref:`InterCyclePointTriggers`).
-A high runahead limit may allow fast tasks that are not constrained by dependencies or clock-triggers to spawn far ahead of the pack, which could have performance implications for the suite server program when running very large suites.
+A high runahead limit may allow fast tasks that are not constrained by dependencies or clock-triggers to spawn far ahead of the pack, which could have performance implications for the :term:`scheduler` when running very large suites.
 Succeeded and failed tasks are ignored when computing the runahead limit.